The way you should set up your desk arrangements and classroom layouts matters. It sets the scene and mood for your classroom.

 Nonetheless, this format is one of the most popular contemporary class layouts and is commonly seen across age groups, including in college seminar classes.

 Interactive hands-on lessons.
 Table groups encourage social interaction.
 This makes them ideal for group work and project-based learning.
+Modifications are also common in universal design for learning setups.

 Managing student behavior.
 If you struggle controlling the flow and behavior of your students, consider using another table layout until you can trust your class to move into this more free flowing classroom layout.